JasonPollman/ProtoLib/ReadMe.md

 ---
 - **Over 100 library methods**
     - [See the list below...](#available-methods)
-    - Methods are attached to *Object.prototype*, which means more terse, readable code.
+    - Methods are attached to *Object.prototype*, which means terse, readable code.
     - Iterating functions like [each](#each), [every](#every), and [any](#any) work on objects, arrays, strings, numbers, and functions.
 - **Collision Free**
     - *You* define the property attached to *Object.prototype*.
-    - The default is *_* (underscore), but this can be set to any string.
+    - The default is ``_`` (underscore), but this can be set to any string.
     - No ES6 for browser compatibility.
 - **Extensible**
     - ProtoLib allows you to extend the library for any prototype.